haagahelia/devops-course/docs/basics/devops-basics.md

 #### CD
 CD (Continuous Delivery) is a practice where code changes are automatically prepared for release to production.
 It builds on Continuous Integration by ensuring that code is always in a deployable state.
 With CD, every change that passes automated tests is automatically deployed to a staging environment or optionally to production.
 This reduces manual work and ensures that deployments are consistent and reliable.

+You can read more about CI/CD in https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment.

 ### What Does DevOps Require from a Software Developer?
 DevOps requires software developers to adopt a mindset and skill set that goes beyond traditional development roles.